 Food: Everybody has a special holiday dish that they love to cook, or even just eat.
 Make it in their memory and think of how happy it made them.
 Maybe it’s as simple as a green-bean casserole or as sophisticated as an elaborate dessert.
 The point is to remember how enjoyable your loved one made your life and the lives of everyone in your family.

 Photos: Put photos of your loved one around, especially those that show them enjoying the holidays.

 Donations: A wonderful way to honor your loved one is to make a donation in their name to their favorite charity.

-“Remember Dad putting together Sally’s bike?”.”
-“Or the time Mom forgot to turn the oven on at Thanksgiving?”
-Families are all about stories, and the holidays are the perfect time to honor our loved ones with the stories that make us laugh, or cry, or just smile in fond remembrance.
+Stories: Families are all about stories, and the holidays are the perfect time to honor our loved ones with the stories that make us laugh, or cry, or just smile in fond remembrance.
 It is these stories that can turn even the most profound grief into an appreciation of how fortunate we were to have had that person in our lives.

 We at BAYADA have shared these thoughts with you because we know how difficult a happy holiday can be when you’re working through grief.
 There are scores of other ways to remember and honor your departed loved ones and to channel your sadness into fond memories, good deeds, and even brand new holiday traditions.

+BAYADA is available for both clients and their families.
+Our hospice care includes bereavement services for families and continued support to cope with grief and the holidays.
 Keeping your loved ones alive in your heart can be a holiday gift to yourself year after year.